Get into the Colosseum, Palatine Hill, and Roman Forum in central Rome through the fast track entrance with a combined package. Enjoy a hassle-free…

-Unlike earlier Roman amphitheaters, the materials used were built to last: concrete for the foundations, travertine for the piers, tufa infill, and brick-faced concrete.
+Unlike earlier Roman amphitheaters, the materials used were built to last: concrete for the foundations, travertine for the piers, tufa infill and brick-faced concrete.

 Although earthquakes have caused some damage, most of the Colosseum still stands.
 The tour inside this archeological marvel, where you can retrace the steps of the gladiators, is a must-do.

-The 'Colosseo' station is located on Rome's blue metro line, two stops from Termini.
+Colosseo station is located on Rome's blue metro line, two stops from Termini.
 You cannot miss the Colosseum as you exit the station.

-- What is the price?A simple entry ticket is €12.
+- A simple entry ticket is €12.

-- Will I need a guide?It's highly recommended!
+- Will I need a guide?

-- Additional tips
+- Additional information

 - Get there early in the morning to avoid the crowds!

 - Make sure you wear sunscreen, as the Colosseum is open-air.